 Psalm 90 begins with the word “Lord” referring to our God as a sovereign God who is our eternal shelter – our dwelling place.
 Moses used the same words in Deuteronomy when he wrote, “the eternal God is your dwelling place.”
 He told the Israelites that God was then and would always be their “home” – their refuge no matter where they were – whether in the wilderness or in the promised land.
 Home in Scripture is not a place but a Person.

 This same Lord is the eternal God who will become the eternal shelter and refuge for all who accept His Son.

 Prayer: We pray, Sovereign Lord, that those who need Your salvation will come to You for their eternal refuge.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 90:1 Lord, you have been our dwelling place throughout all generations.
+Scripture for Today: Psalm 90:1 Lord, You have been our dwelling place in all generations.